ed-nesy/ed-nesy.github.io/cfp.md

 ### Submission guidelines

-- Ed-NeSy workshop welcome for talks and posters.

 - Submission can be in the form of **abstract** and **extended abstract of 4 pages** (excluding references & appendix).
 Submissions must follow the **NeurIPS format**.

 - All papers will undergo **double-blind peer review**.
 All papers will undergo double-blind peer review.
 Authors must ensure submissions are fully anonymized (no author names, affiliations, acknowledgments, or other identifying information).